1968 Washington, D.C., riots: Housing

 Housing in D.C. was deeply segregated.
-Most of the slums in the city were in the southern quarter of the city, and most of the inhabitants of these slums were black.
-The United States Commission on Civil Rights said in a 1962 report that housing was much harder to attain for blacks than for whites, and that the housing blacks could find within the city's border was in a severely worse condition than the housing of their white counterparts.
+Most of the slums in the city were in the southern part of the city, and most of the inhabitants of these slums were black.
+The United States Commission on Civil Rights said in a 1962 report that housing was much harder to attain for blacks than for whites, and that the housing blacks could find within the city's border was in a severely worse condition (often alley slums) than the housing of their white counterparts.
 The Commission also stated that it was the United States Department of Housing and Urban Development's (HUD) segregationist zoning plot for the city that was to blame for housing inequality.
 HUD also came under fire from a group called ACCESS (Action Coordinating Committee to End Segregation in Suburbs) when they protested HUD for giving federal money to buildings that restricted blacks from living in them.

 Education

 Ghettoization resulting from housing discrimination led into a feedback loop of low property taxes and low funding for public schools in D.C., with many white parents sending children to private schools.
 Two-thirds of D.C.'s population was black, while 92% of public school children were black.
 Striking statistics such as one out of three ninth grade public school students ending up graduating gave way to rising frustration from the black majority towards the white-dominated government and only gave way to louder and louder calls for their demands to be met.
-The federal government granted $5.5 million under Title 1 of the Elementary and Secondary Education Act, but none of that money went to majority black schools.
+The federal government granted $5.5 million under Title 1 of the Elementary and Secondary Education Act, however there were still many schools serving a majority of students in poverty that did not receive additional Title I funds.